 There's no shortage of Android GPS and navigation apps available on the Play Store, but not all maps are created equally, and so we've put together a shortlist of only the best navigation and mapping apps for you to check out.
 Many will work offline as well as online, so you don't need to worry about having a data connection all the time either, provided you plan ahead a little.

-Google Maps has come along in leaps and bounds over the years, and now offers such a solid array of features that many people won't need to look any further than the Android default.
+Google Maps offers such a solid array of features that many people won't need to look any further than the Android default.
 Along with turn-by-turn directions, multiple view options, detailed route information, live traffic updates and everything else you'd expect from a self-respecting navigation app, Google Maps really does offer nearly everything.

-However, if you want to use it offline, you'll need to download the area of the map that you want to use in advance.
+However, if you want to use it offline, you'll need to download the area maps that you want to use in advance.
 If you do that, you obviously don't get those traffic updates anymore though, as they require a connection.
-In August this year, Google Maps on Android got a few new offline features, like the ability to download multiple areas to your phone and select to use Google Maps in 'WiFi-only' mode when you have a spotty network connection.
+Google Maps also has the ability to download multiple areas to your phone and to use Google Maps in 'Wi-Fi only' mode when you have a spotty network connection.

 It's free to download and there's a seven day trial, but if you want to keep using it after that you'll need to either pay for premium features and traffic updates, or just pay for the features.
 If you don't, the free features are considerably more basic.